-A sensitivity analysis was conducted to assess the impact of using only the Mellish Road / Lichtenburg Road access for Phase 1 (PAL 1B) of the CWA.
+A sensitivity analysis was conducted to assess the impact of using only the Mellish Road / Lichtenburg Road access for Phase 1 (PAL 1B) of the CWA in the case that the Bella Riva East-West link to Klipheuwel Road has not been constructed in time.
 Refer to Figures A5.4 and A5.5 in Annexure A for the sensitivity analysis.